MCP Code Mode

 weavz_execute

-Execute JavaScript code in a sandboxed environment.
+Execute JavaScript code in a managed execution environment.
 All registered integrations are available under the weavz namespace:

 javascript